Sukankrishnan/21Days21Tips/#day7(HTTP_Status_Code).md

-Undertand the status code response from the server.
+Understand the status code response from the server.
 Sometimes the status code and the status message might not be relevant.
 Follow API documentation or ask for help when it is unclear.

 The status code indicates the response code along with the response sent by the web server.
 It is a three-digit code that indicates various information.